⚠️ Design system CSS not found. Check the path in cms/docs.config.js → designSystemPath, then re-run npm run docgen.

 How it works

-The theme system uses the auth module to determine which theme to load:
+The theme system uses the auth module to decide which brand a visitor sees:

-• Team members see the By Default brand (no theme)
+• Team members see the By Default brand (instance 0, loaded as a static link on every root page)

-• Client users see their client-branded theme automatically (matched via clientFolder in Netlify Identity app_metadata)
+• Brand users see their brand automatically (matched via brandFolder in Netlify Identity app_metadata; the value must match the brand's folder key)

 Stylesheet load order